jperdior/sequra-code-challenge/Readme.md

 when several orders that belong to the same disbursement are processed in parallel, as the disbursement is created when the first order is processed, and the rest of the orders provoke a unique constraint violation.
 I decided to handle this situation by catching the exception and symfony messenger retries the message up to 3 times, so it works fine.
 In any case I set up a failure queue to handle the messages that fail after 3 retries.

-There's also another race condition calculating the amount and fee amount of each disbursement as several orders can be processed in parallel, I handled it by using a query that causes a lock in the database, so the disbursement amount and fee amount should be calculated correctly as in the tests.
+There's also another race condition calculating the amount and fee amount of each disbursement as several orders can be processed in parallel and that is causing some miscalculations as the total amount of the disbursement doesn't match the sum of the amounts of the orders.
+I tried to solve this but I am out of time so I leave it as it is.

-Anyway there's still some concurrency problem because at the end of the process the disbursement amounts + fee amounts doesn't match the total amount of the orders, but I am already

 All the logic to calculate the disbursements is in the DisbursementCalculatorService in src/SequraChallenge/Domain/Service/DisbursementCalculatorService.php